Write your first Wayland compositor¶

 include(FindPkgConfig)

-pkg_check_modules(MIRAL miral REQUIRED)
+pkg_check_modules(MIRAL miral REQUIRED IMPORTED_TARGET)

 add_executable(demo-mir-compositor main.cpp)